VangoCode/node-react-auth-dynamodb/README.md

 ### 8. In two separate terminals, navigate to the `frontend` and `backend` folders respectively
 ### 9. In each folder, run `npm run start`
 ### 10. Open the `localhost` page for the frontend via the frontend code

+## Notes:
+### This tool requires that you have an AWS DynamoDB project running, and have a table created to allow for users.
+It will need to have `email` set as the primary/partition key.
+Everything else can be default settings.
+You will need to set the table name in the `./backend/models/user.model.js` file.